tmobile/magentaA11y/_checklist-web/checkbox.md

 ## Developer notes

 ### Name
-- `label` text should describe the checkbox input.
+- `label` text must describe the checkbox input.
 - Use `aria-describedby="hint-id"` for hints or additional descriptions
 - `aria-label="Checkbox input purpose"` can also be used (as a last resort)